saltyrtc/saltyrtc-meta/Protocol.md

 In case that the client is a responder, the client will answer to a **server-hello** with his public permanent key (32 bytes).
 The initiator will not send this packet type to the server.
 Thereby, the server can differentiate between initiator and responder.

 Note: Because responders will send a plaintext **client-hello** and initiators will send an encrypted **client-auth**, the server MUST be able to handle both cases.
-Although it may not be the most straightforward way in all programming languages, this requires trying one of the cases (e.g. unpacking a plaintext MessagePack object) and falling back to the other case (e.g. decrypting a ciphertext and unpacking a MessagePack object) on error.
+Although it may not be the most straightforward way in all programming languages, this requires trying one of the cases (e.g. unpacking a plaintext MessagePack object) and falling back to the other case (e.g. decrypting a NaCl **Box** and unpacking a MessagePack object) on error.

 Encryption: None (apart from the underlying TLS layer)